 11. I made it a personal mission to count all of her beauty marks on her face and her body.
 She has sixteen altogether.
 Five on her face, two on her neck, one on each shoulder, two below her breasts, one on her stomach, one on her foot and three on her arm that look like a constellation.

 12. I feel the same passion about her as I feel about the debate over the differences between R&B and Soul music.
-It’s like saying you love somebody and being in love with somebody.
+It’s like the difference between saying you love somebody and being in love with somebody.
 R&B is just a word.

 Every man falls in love in a different way, but what I can definitely say is that when men fall, they fall hard.
 When I first fell in love, I made plenty of mistakes; I tried denying the fact that I was at the finish line when it came to future relationships.
 However, it took me five years to realize that when you are truly in love with someone and are willing to go the distance with them, then you embark on another race—a far more fulfilling race than you could ever dream of.